mbutz/monome-lmq/README.md

 # Monome lmq

 An Monome application to manipulate preconfigured or live recorded samples in Sonic Pi.
+Here is a [short video](https://www.youtube.com/watch?v=1BX77a6eO68) showing lmq in action.

 - Numbers in brackets, such as (1), refer to the white numbers in black circles in the illustrations  below.
 - The first illustration shows the lmq main page (a), the second shows one of the 8 parameter pages (b).